hernancerm/zsh-trampoline/README.md

   - Level 1 sub-dirs of the dirs in `ZT_CONFIG`.
 Quoted env vars which point to a dir are treated as dirs.
   - Anything ending in `:0`.
 In this case the `:0` is stripped.
-The purpose of this is to be able to list the dirs themselves which are in `ZT_CONFIG`, avoiding the sub-dirs replacement.
+The purpose of this is to be able to list the dirs themselves instead of doing the level-1 sub-dirs expansion.

 ## Integration with other Zsh plugins